-Transplant effective in treating those with severe Crohn's disease, study showsDecember 18th, 2012 in Diseases, Conditions, Syndromes /
+Transplant effective in treating those with severe Crohn's disease, study showsDecember 18, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 (Medical Xpress)—Patients suffering from severe Crohn's disease who were no longer able to tolerate intravenous feedings were able to return to a normal oral diet and saw no clinical recurrences of the disease after undergoing intestinal or multivisceral transplants, according to a study of cases performed at UPMC over more than 20 years.